 How to get there: Walk across the Bahnhof Luzern (main train station) to the old town area.
 The old town is situated along the Reus river.

 Make Your Own Swiss Army Knife: Victorinox Brand Store (Brunnen)

 While there are Victorinox stores all around Switzerland, this particular Victorinox Outlet in Brunnen is a store, museum and visitor centre all in one.
 But the highlight for us was getting hands-on and making our own Swiss Army Knife from scratch — the process only takes 15 minutes, and you can even get your name engraved at the end.
 Advanced bookings via e-mail for this experience is required.

-Besides wandering around the museum, there’s also a 1.5hr tour to learn all about the family business and its products, including a visit to the chocolate factory and winery!
+Besides wandering around the museum, there’s also a 1.5-hour tour to learn all about the family business and its products, including a visit to the chocolate factory and winery!
 Go big or go home — spice up your tour experience by adding on fringe activities to the agenda.
-Think: a round trip on the Urnersee cruise to see Lake Lucerne, a half-day hike in historic Switzerland, or drinking brandy at the Arnold Dettling AG Kirsch Distillery tour, just to name a few.
+Think: A round trip on the Urnersee cruise to see Lake Lucerne, a half-day hike in historic Switzerland, or drinking brandy at the Arnold Dettling AG Kirsch Distillery tour, just to name a few.